back

 BEHIND THE Blog

-You're right.
-It shouldn't be so hard to write about your business. ('Oh my gosh, you heard that?!')
-No, I'm not a mind reader (usually), but I know you're feeling it.
-Because when you're so close to your brand, it's hard to know which details will help your dream clients become utterly obsessed with the idea of working with you—and which ones won't.
+And, yeah, you're right.
+It shouldn't be so hard to write about your business.
+I'm not a mind reader (usually), but I know you're feeling it.
+Because when you're so close to your brand, it's hard to know which details will help your ideal clients become utterly obsessed with the idea of working with you, and which ones won't.
 Luckily, I have some copy tricks up my sleeve that will make your website un-X-out-able.

 Learn More